• About TTT

 Through The Years Of The Texas Dogwood Trails Festival

-Over the years, the Texas Dogwood Trails grew into a city-wide three-weeklong celebration centered around the 21 days of the blooming cycle of the dogwood tree.
+Over the years, the Texas Dogwood Trails grew into a city-wide three-week celebration centered around the 21 days of the blooming cycle of the dogwood tree.
 Historically, the flowers appear the last two weekends in March and the first weekend in April, although Mother Nature likes to make her own schedule from year to year.
 The celebration continues with festivals and events commemorating the importance and significance of the dogwood, a tree unexpectedly found in Texas.

 Opening Weekend